Scope and Contents

 Dick Hedges was drafted into the United States Army in December of 1942.
 He was sent first to Dodd Field (Fort Sam Houston) in San Antonio and from there joined the 654th Engineer Topographic Battalion at Camp McCoy, Wisconsin.
 He was put in Company B (Art, Drafting and Printing).

 In December, 1943 the 654th was sent to Camp Shanks on the outskirts of New York City for a short while, and then crossed the Atlantic Ocean on the HMS Aquitania to Gourock, the port for Glasgow, Scotland.
-After a week in Glasgow, Dick Hedges was sent to Tetbury, England in the Cotswold Hills.
+After a week in Glasgow, Dick Hedges was sent to Tetbury, England in the Cotswolds.

 With the First U. S. Army headquarters in Bristol, England requested that its G-2 (air) form a new unit to be known as APID (Army or Aerial Photo Interpretation Detachment), Dick Hedges was assigned to it.
 He was put on P.I. team #15 and put in charge of APID's small drafting section.
 He was given a Top Secret BIGOT card and was sent to London to do special detailed work on beach maps for the invasion of Normandy.
 APID was living in tents in the woods at Middle Wallop near the Stonehenge in Southern England when the invasion of Normandy occurred on June 6, 1944.